Home recording is not possible without USB audio interfaces. This is a must-have device for everyone who wants to start their home studio.

 It has phantom power, gain controls for each input, direct monitoring option, headphone output, and more awesome features.
 UMC202HD includes Tracktion DAW and various downloadable plugins.

 And the best and cheapest USB audio interface you can find is M-Track Solo by M-Audio.
-Very high-quality product with all the features you need to start recording music at your home.
+A very high-quality product with all the features you need to start recording music at home.
 Perhaps it’s the best interface for beginner engineers.
 Small box with great features and solid build quality.

 What you get with M-Track Solo are instrument and mic inputs, phantom power, headphone output, and control knobs.
 It includes Pro Tools First and MPC Beats out of the box.
 Also, you can choose between USB or direct monitoring output.
 Works with USB 2.0 and can record 16-bit/48Hz audio.

-Recording at home is very easy with USB audio interfaces.
-You get all the options you need in one box.
+Recording at home is very easy with USB audio interfaces because you get all the options you need in one box.
 You can choose between different interfaces that differ by options and price.
 If you are a beginner recording engineer, you can buy an affordable interface to learn how it works.

 For more advanced musicians, there are more expensive and feature-rich devices.
 But all the interfaces on this list are great for home recording and you can feel free to choose any of them depending on your budget.